rt-net/crane_x7_ros/crane_x7_examples/README.md

 1. Connect a communication cable from CRANE-X7 to a PC.
 1. Open terminal and launch `demo.launch` of `crane_x7_bringup` package.

-This launch file has an argument to select CRANE-X7 or dummy CRANE-X7:
+This launch file has an argument to select CRANE-X7 or virtual CRANE-X7:

 - fake_execution (default: true)